flutter/website/flutter-for-xamarin-forms.md

 [WidetsApp](https://docs.flutter.io/flutter/widgets/WidgetsApp-class.html), which you can customize in any way you want.

+The following code defines the home page, a stateful widget.
+In Flutter, all widgets are immutable, but two types of widgets are supported: stateful and stateless.
+Examples of a stateless widget are titles, icons, or images.

 The following example uses MaterialApp, which holds its root page in the `home` property.

 {% prettify dart %}